 The Giant Schnauzer's outer coat is wiry, hard, and dense, with hairs that stand up from the skin.
 Beneath it is a soft undercoat.
 On the face are a harsh beard and eyebrows, the Schnauzer hallmark.

 The coat is solid black or pepper and salt.
 The pepper-and-salt coloring is a combination of black and white hairs, and white hairs banded with black.
 At a short distance, the pepper-and-salt coat appears gray.

 The Giant Schnauzer's double coat requires brushing with a stiff bristle or slicker brush about three times a week to prevent mats from forming in the undercoat.
-Wash his face after every meal.
+Wash their face after every meal.

-A Standard Schnauzer's coat usually must be hand-stripped every 4 to 6 months.
-Hand stripping is necessary if you show your dog or like the look and feel of the proper coat, but pets can be clippered instead.
+A Standard Schnauzer's coat usually must be hand-stripped every four to six months.
+Hand stripping is necessary if you show your dog or like the look and feel of the proper coat, but pets can be clipped instead.

-Begin getting your Giant Schnauzer accustomed to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth and ears.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin getting your Giant Schnauzer accustomed to being brushed and examined when they're a puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.